William F. Borgmann: University of Michigan

-Later years
+Later life

 After receiving his law degree, Borgmann returned to Fort Wayne, Indiana.
 During World War II, he served in the U.S. military in the European Theater of Operations.

 After the war, Borgmann worked for the Lincoln National Life Insurance Company and later for Central Soya Company.
 He retired in 1978 and moved to Savannah, Georgia.
 Borgmann also served as a football official for the Big Ten Conference for 20 years.

 Borgmann died in 2003 at the Spanish Oaks Retreat in Savannah.
 He was age 90 at the time of his death.
 He was survived by his wife of 63 years, Helen Louise Borgmann, a daughter, Suellen B. Craig, and three sons, William F. Borgmann Jr., Daniel J. Borgmann, and Thomas A. Borgmann.

 Borgmann and Gerald Ford remained friends throughout their lives.
 Upon Borgmann's death, Ford wrote a handwritten condolence letter to his widow, Helen.
 The letter said, in part: "Bill was a long time, very dear friend.
 A wonderful team-mate at Michigan.
 We had a great relationship.
 You should be very proud of his record at Michigan.
 I treasured his friendship and will forever recall our times together at Michigan."